kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Bonus Challenge

 Complete text adventure game, with translation exercise "The Hall of Sages," that I designed for my nephew as a Christmas puzzle: [http://huginn.net/projects/hall-of-sages/](http://huginn.net/projects/hall-of-sages/)

 ### Elective Reading

-Complete the reading for one of the sections below from A-D:
+Choose one of the categories below for your elective reading.
+Remember to bring a handout with an overview of the readings in your category and that you may be asked to speak about these readings in class.

 **A) Gender and Confucianism**